Tinogasta

 Tinogasta is a tourist site.
 It has access to the mountains for adventure tourism, hot springs, and archaeological museums.
 The basis of the local economy is agriculture, focused on vine.

+Local lore tells that conquistador Diego de Almagro's expedition passed through the indigenous settlement of Tinogasta in 1536 before crossing the Andes at Pircas Negras into present-day Chile.

 Geography

 Climate

 The Köppen Climate Classification subtype for this climate is BWh (hot arid climate).